-Traditionally, bay leaves are picked and dried slowly under the shade away from direct sunlight in order to retain their volatile essential oils.
+Traditionally, bay leaves are picked and dried slowly under the shade away from direct sunlight to retain their volatile essential oils.

 In the spice stores, one might come across different kinds of bay leaf preparations.
-Completely dried, dried and crushed, freeze-dried, and ground forms are displayed for sale in such stores.
-Buy from authentic sources and avoid those with off-smell, spots, or fungus infected leaves.
+Completely dry, and ground (spicy powder) forms can also be sold in such stores.
+Buy from authentic sources and avoid those with off-smell, spots, or fungus-inflicted leaves.

 Once at home, store bay leaf in airtight jar or container and keep away from direct light.
-Its leaves should not be stored for longer than a year since they will then lose flavor.
+Since they lose flavor early, laurel leaves should not be kept for longer than a year.

-Its dried fruits are also being used as a flavoring in dishes.
+Dried bay laurel berries are also being used as a flavoring items in dishes.

 Glossy, dark-green bay leaves can be used fresh.
-However, they are at their best after being allowed to wilt under the shade for few days when their bitterness has gone but the leaves still retain their pleasing aroma.
+However, they are at their best after being allowed to wilt under the shade for few days till their bitterness has gone, but the leaves still retain their pleasing aroma.

-If you find leaves in the cooked food, just keep them aside before eating.
-The laurel leaves are leathery in texture and tough to chew and swallow, besides being quite strongly flavored.
+If you stumble upon bay leaves in the cooked food, just keep them aside before eating.
+Besides being quite strongly flavored, the laurel leaves are leathery in texture and tough to chew and swallow.

 Here are some serving tips:

 The spice is also used in the preparation of court bouillon.
 Court bullion is readymade preparation made of water, salt, white wine, vegetable aromatics (onion and celery), and flavored with bouquet garni and black pepper.